-Notice is hereby given that the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Plymouth Industrial REIT, Inc. will be held at our principal executive offices, located at 20 Custom House Street, 11th Floor, Boston, Massachusetts 02110, on Thursday, June 29, 2023, at 2:00 p.m.
-(Eastern time) for the following purposes:
+Notice is hereby given that the 2025 Annual Meeting of Stockholders (the "Annual Meeting") of Plymouth Industrial REIT, Inc. will be held at our principal executive offices, located at 20 Custom House Street, 11th Floor, Boston, Massachusetts 02110, on Thursday, June 12, 2025, at 12:00 p.m., Eastern Time.
+At the Annual Meeting, stockholders will be invited to consider and vote upon the following matters:

-- 1. To elect seven director nominees, who are named in the accompanying Proxy Statement, each to serve a one-year term expiring in 2024; - 2.
-To approve the Company's Third Amended and Restated 2014 Incentive Award Plan; and - 3.
-To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+- 1. Election of eight director nominees, who are named in the accompanying Proxy Statement, each to serve until the 2026 annual meeting of stockholders or until their successors are duly elected and qualifies; - 2.
+Advisory, non-binding vote on the compensation of our named executive officers; - 3.
+Advisory, non-binding vote on the frequency of future votes on the compensation of our named executive officers; - 4.
+Approval of the Fourth Amended and Restated 2014 Incentive Award Plan; - 5.
+Ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025; and - 6.
+Any other matter that properly comes before the Annual Meeting.

-Only stockholders of record at the close of business on April 17, 2023 are entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
+Our board of directors has fixed the close of business on April 23, 2025 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and any postponement or adjournment thereof.
 Your attention is directed to the Proxy Statement accompanying this Notice for more complete information regarding the matters to be acted upon at the Annual Meeting.

-Our Board of Directors unanimously recommends that stockholders vote (1) FOR the election of the seven director nominees, who are named in the accompanying Proxy Statement, (2) FOR the approval of the Company's Third Amended and Restated 2014 Incentive Plan and (3) FOR the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+Our board of directors recommends that stockholders vote (1) FOR the election of each of the eight director nominees, (2) FOR the compensation of our named executive officers, (3) 1-YEAR as the frequency for future advisory votes on the compensation of our named executive officers, (4) FOR the approval of the Fourth Amended and Restated 2014 Incentive Award Plan, and (5) FOR the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025.

 Our stockholders are cordially invited to attend the Annual Meeting in person.
-For directions to our headquarters, please contact us at (617) 340-3814.
+For directions to our headquarters, please contact me at (617) 340-6343.